Tanacetum parthenium: Description

 The plant is a herbaceous perennial that grows into a small bush, up to 70 cm high, with pungently-scented leaves.
 The leaves are light yellowish green, variously pinnatifid.
 The conspicuous daisy-like flowers are up to 20 mm across, borne in lax corymbs.
 The outer, ray florets have white ligules and the inner, disc florets are yellow and tubular.
 It spreads rapidly by seed, and will cover a wide area after a few years.
-The plant produces achene fruit, and grows in stony slopes and river beds.
+The plant produces achene fruit, and grows on stony slopes and river beds.

 Location and cultivation

-Feverfew is native to Eurasia, specifically in the Balkans, Anatolia, and the Caucasus, but cultivation has spread it around the world.
+Feverfew is native to Eurasia, specifically the Balkans, Anatolia, and the Caucasus, but cultivation has spread it around the world.

 A perennial herb, it favors full sun 38 to 46 cm apart.
 It grows up to 70 cm tall.
 It is hardy to USDA zone 5 (−30 °C).

 Outside of its native range, it may become an invasive weed.